 Get Medical Attention

-Whether or not you take an ambulance to the emergency room for your Fort Lauderdale motorcycle accident, you must absolutely be certain that a medical professional examine your injuries as soon as possible, in addition to the EMTs who were able to provide you with emergency care at the scene.
-There are multiple benefits to getting followup care from your doctor if you are able to leave the scene of the accident under your own power: most importantly, your injuries will be addressed so that you can make a full recovery, but secondly, you are generating paperwork and documentation that proves the injuries you suffered from your motorcycle accident.
+Whether or not you take an ambulance to the emergency room for your Fort Lauderdale motorcycle accident, you must absolutely be certain that a medical professional examines your injuries as soon as possible, in addition to the EMTs who were able to provide you with emergency care at the scene.
+There are multiple benefits to getting follow up care from your doctor if you are able to leave the scene of the accident under your own power: most importantly, your injuries will be addressed so that you can make a full recovery, but secondly, you are generating paperwork and documentation that proves the injuries you suffered from your motorcycle accident.

 Hire an Attorney

 Many people file claims with Florida insurance companies after motorcycle accidents without first hiring an attorney, for a range of reasons.
 Some people think that they are not able to afford an attorney, which is why the team at Bernheim Kelley Battista & Bliss, LLC works on a contingency fee basis – meaning that you will pay no money out of pocket, and if we do not win, then you pay nothing at all.
 Beyond concerns about payment, people believe that the initial claims process is simple enough that they can file on their own, and only realize once it is too late that the entire process is meant to find any and all possibilities to poke holes in their claim and settle the injury claim for less than the motorcycle accident victim deserves.